Butteryourfield/blockchain-developer-bootcamp-final-project/README.md

 ## blockchain-developer-bootcamp-final-project

-PS.
-I understand I am late in submitting the final project, and am at peace with whatever is decided by the marker!
-Thanks

 Not yet done
-- I have yet to deploy to a free frontend service or testnet -> if you know a good resource for seting it up i would be grateful to be directed
+- I have yet to deploy to a free frontend service or testnet
-- No test scripts implemented yet
-- Still planning on it but pressed for time

 # Laugh Alottery
 ### * because laughter is the language of joy *